rhodes351/starter-hugo-academic/content/_index.md

        filename: image2.jpg
      text: |-
        My research asks how power and policies shape economic inequality.
 One strand of research focuses on labor market inequality and the returns to worker power in the United
        States.
-Another strand of research considers the institutional and relational sources of disparities in credit, debt, wealth, and financial markets.
-My published work appears in Rural Sociology, The Sociological Quarterly, and Social Science & Medicine, among other outlets.
+Another strand considers the institutional and relational sources of disparities in credit, debt, wealth, and financial markets.
+My published work has appeared in Rural Sociology, The Sociological Quarterly, and Social Science & Medicine, among other outlets.

   - block: collection
     id: research